8 Best Practices to Follow in Data Mapping

 Mapping can have varying degrees of risk.
 Identifying the data owner reduces the complexity; hence you must identify the data owners and stewards who represent different parts of the organizations.
 The particular employee will be responsible for the data within the organization.
 They bring a wealth of knowledge on the history of the data and context to the data.

 Data mapping is a complex process.
-The tool used for data mapping has a significant implication on your outcome; hence companies should be careful in selecting the right tool for the job depending upon their existing Infrastructure, volume of data, and goals.
-With many solutions available in the market, from on-premise tools to open and cloud-based mapping tools, Companies should decide on a system that will help their data strategy.
+The tool used to map data has a significant implication on your outcome; hence companies should be careful in selecting the right tool for the job depending upon their existing Infrastructure, volume of data, and goals.
+With many solutions available in the market, from on-premises tools to open and cloud-based mapping tools, Companies should decide on a system that will help their data strategy.
 Before choosing the right data mapping tool, think about the following factors:

 Recently developed data mapping software solutions are equipped with various security features that enable users to secure your database while providing access to data through DPO and analysts.
 They also allow organizations to conduct a risk analysis of your data.